learn-co-curriculum/dsc-deeper-neural-networks-lab/README.md

     dW2 = bw_out["dW2"]
     db2 = bw_out["db2"]

-    W1 = W1 - alpha * dW1 #Your code here; update the values for each variable
-    b1 = b1 - alpha * db1 #Your code here; update the values for each variable
-    W2 = W2 - alpha * dW2 #Your code here; update the values for each variable
-    b2 = b2 - alpha * db2 #Your code here; update the values for each variable
+    W1 = #Your code here; update the values for each variable b1 = #Your code here; update the values for each variable W2 = #Your code here; update the values for each variable b2 = #Your code here; update the values for each variable

     parameters = {"W1": W1,
                   "b1": b1,